-Indicator F25-Community service obligations (\$) F8-Community service obligations ratio Definition The dollar amount of any community service obligation subsidies provided by the government, to the utility, to allow for the provision of goods or services at less than total cost during the reporting year (\$ 000s).
-The ratio of the dollar amount of any community service obligation subsidies provided by the government, to the utility, to allow for the provision of goods or services at less than total cost to its total income for the reporting year General supporting notes small regional community provided with very A CSO must be: 1. a non-commercial product or server provision is not in the commercial products or server provision is not in the commercial products or server provision is not in the commercial products or server provision is not in the commercial products or server provision is not in the commercial product or services being delivered on a services being delivered on a services being delivered on a lin some instances, the deliver commercially viable at levels.
+Indicator F25 -Community service obligations (\$) F8-Community service obligations ratio Definition service obligation subsidies provided by the government, to the utility, to allow for the provision of goods or services at less than total cost during The ratio of the dollar amount of any community service obligation subsidies provided by the government, to the utility, to allow for the provision of goods or services at less than total cost to its total income for the reporting year small regional community provided with we A CSO must be: 1. a non-commercial product or service.
+It should be clearly established commercial products or service provision is not in the commerciatly.
+To qualify as CSOs, activities undertaken, or would be price on the entity earning normal of services being delivered on a lin some instances, the deliver commercially viable at levels.
 Therefore, such services will commercial elements.
-CSOs element of the product or services being delivered on a lin some instances, the deliver commercial elements.
-CSOs element of the product or services will commercial elements.
-CSOs element of the government or line government for deliver specific social or economic or government.
-3. Purchased from a commercial but line and a good or service at less than total cost, e.g. water at less than total cost. vice ed that a CSO relates to the provision of non- ices, that is, products and services whose ercial interests of a commercial business s must be ones that would otherwise not be red differently, by commercial entities (based commercial profit levels and the products or a cost-effective basis). ery of products and services may be s below those desired by the government.
-I contain both commercial and non- is should relate only to the non-commercial rvice.
-In behalf of the community fuct or service needs to be clearly purchased intry to the community on its behalf to achieve a bejective that has been established by the 3.
-Purchased from a commercial butTo qualify as a CSO, a produ uct or service must be purchased by the
+CSOs element of the product or services by the government on line of the product or services.
+2. purchased by the government on line of the government on line of the government or deliver specific social or economic of government.
+3. Purchased from a commercial bust line of the government or line of the government. good or service at less than total cost, e.g. vater at less than total cost. vice ed that a CSO relates to the provision of nonces, that is, products and services whose ercial interests of a commercial business s must be ones that would otherwise not be ed differently, by commercial entities (based commercial profit levels and the products or a cost-effective basis).
+Try of products and services may be below those desired by the government. contain both commercial and nonshould relate only to the non-commercial vice. behalf of the community ct or service needs to be clearly purchased by to the community on its behalf to achieve a bjective that has been established by the